w-castaneda/barq/README.md

 Each strategy follows a common interface, making it easy to add new strategies without changing existing code for the plugin.

+## User Guide

+A user guide for this plugin can be found here: https://github.com/tareknaser/barq/blob/main/USER_GUIDE.md

 ## Integration Testing

 To run integration tests, we use `nix`.
 After [installing nix](https://nixos.org/download), run the following commands: